legovaer/drupal-coverage-support/README.md

 **WARNING: Make sure you don't execute the setup.sh script more then once.**

-1. Clone this project into the root of your module repository.
+1. Download this project into the root of your module repository. **NOTE: If you clone this repository, make sure you remove the `.git` folder as it will cause errors.**
 2. Update the configuration file `config.data`
 3. Excute the setup script:
    `$ sh setup.sh`